 The first thing you need to know about Persepolis is that they call this site in Iran “Takhte Jamshid” which means Jamshid’s Throne.
 It is not its right name, but Iranians usually call it this way.
-Persepolis means a place that people from Pars live in it.
+The meaning of the word Persepolis is a place that people from Pars live in it.
 You may come across other names such as Sad Sotun (100 pillars) or Chehel Menar (40 minarets).
 This ancient palace is located 10 km away from the northern part of Marvdasht and 57 km away from Shiraz.
 It was actually built on a hill named Rahmat, making this structure even more imperial.
 Comparing to Acropolis, Persepolis has the same length, but it is 4 to 5 times larger in width, which makes its area about 125000 square meters (approximately 15 football fields).
-No one knows what was the primary function of Persepolis, but it seems that it had been a grand ceremonial complex, especially for international affairs.
+Nobody knows what Persepolis was used for, but it seems that it had been a grand ceremonial complex, especially for international affairs.

 History of Persepolis

-515 BC, this is the earliest date that Andre Godard, the French archaeologist who excavated Persepolis, could estimate about the age of this magnificent structure.
-The tablets that were found in Persepolis told us that Darius I was the king who ordered to build this complex with its terrace and the palaces.
-But unfortunately, Darius I had not had the chance to see his castle being completed, as the construction of such a magnificent structure took more than one century, about 120 years.
+515 BC, this is the earliest date that Andre Godard, the French archaeologist who excavated Persepolis, could estimate the age of this magnificent structure.
+Studying the tablets located in Persepolis, it became clear that Darius I was the first king who ordered the construction of this complex with its terraces and palaces.
+Unfortunately, the life of this king did not last long to see this building. , as the construction of such a magnificent structure took more than one century, about 120 years.
 It was finally finished during the reign of King Ardeshir I.

 How Persepolis Was Built

-If you think workers of Persepolis were exactly treated like the ones who built Egypt Pyramids, you are wrong!
+Looking at these grand constructions, you might think that the workers of Persepolis were treated exactly like those who built the pyramids of Egypt, you are wrong!
 The Achaemenid Kings did not treat their workers like a slave; actually, they were very kind to them which was very unusual for any kings at that time.
-The evidence of this behavior can be found on Persepolis walls and tablets that the accountant was using for keep tracking of the construction work.
-You will be surprised to know that they even have insurance and regular payments (meat, bread, and bear), so in case of any incidents, the workers’ family would have been safe and supported by the Empire.
+The evidence of this behavior can be found on Persepolis walls and tablets that the accountant was using to keep tracking of the construction work.
+You will be surprised to know that they even have insurance and regular payments (meat, bread, and bear), In case of any incident, the workers’ families would have been safe and supported by the Empire.
 Women also had the right to work full-time or even part-time, they even had maternity leave with salary.
 Can you find all of these work perks right now?
 Even in modern industrialized countries?

 But as an unwritten rule of “nothing lasts forever,” even splendid Persepolis didn’t survive during history.
 What happened to it?
 Again, no one knows.
 But there is one main theory: Alexander the Great set Persepolis to fire.
-The evidence shows that the fire starts from Hadish Palace and then spread to the rest of the city.
-No one can say for sure that it was deliberately or accidentally done and this is the biggest mystery of Persepolis.
+The evidence shows that the fire starts from Hadish Palace and then spreads to the rest of the city.
+It is not clear whether this was intentional or not and this is the biggest mystery of Persepolis.

 Architecture of Persepolis

-The items and symbols of Persian hospitality can be seen throughout Persepolis.
+You can see the items and symbols of Persian hospitality throughout Persepolis.
 When you first want to enter Persepolis, you have to ascend a dual stairway (known as the Persepolitan Stairway) with 111 short steps, designed for guests’ comfort.
-The main material that had been used in Persepolis is grey limestone.
-When you reach the top, you will see the huge Gate of All Nations in front of you.
+The significant material that had been used in Persepolis is grey limestone.
+When you reach the top, you will see the enormous Gate of All Nations in front of you.
 There are wined men and two stone human-head cows on gate sides.
 “Ahura Mazda made anything that is beautiful.” is written in cuneiform words on it.

 One of the regular patterns that you will notice when you are visiting Persepolis is the lotus flower.
-Lotus is one of the Persian national icons and especially the symbol of Goddess Anahita, the goddess of water and wisdom.
+Lotus is one of the Persian national icons.
+This symbol refers to the Goddess Anahita, the goddess of water and wisdom.

-A lot of people think only one huge piece was used for each part of Persepolis’ stone structure but that is not true.
-First of all, it is practically not possible to carry such enormous stones, and even if it was possible, they would fall off and cause great damages to earthquakes.
-What is fascinating about huge stone pillars, for example, is that they managed to put several pieces on the top of each other so artfully and delicately that no one can tell if they are separated.
+Unlike the supposal of many people, a large piece of stone has not been used to build each part of the stone structure of Persepolis.
+First of all, practically carrying such enormous stones is not possible even if it was possible, they would fall off and cause great damages to earthquakes.
+What is fascinating about huge stone pillars, for example, is that they managed to put several pieces on top of each other so artfully and delicately that no one can tell if they are separated.
 What is more interesting is that they didn’t use any mortar!
 Instead, they used a special fastening named “Dom Chelcheleh” (swallowtail) Fastening.
-These fastenings which have the molten lead, allow the structure to move smoothly during sharp movements such as earthquakes.
+These fastenings contain molten lead and allow the structure to move smoothly during sharp movements such as earthquakes.
 That is why after more than 2500 years Persepolis is still extended.

 Different Parts of Persepolis